Tunstall, Staffordshire: Other information

 The Golden Torch, on Hose Street, was a famous Northern Soul club, founded by Christopher Burton, a contemporary of Ivor Abadi (founder of the Twisted Wheel club), and Russ Winstanley of the famous Wigan Casino.
 It opened on 30 January 1965 with the headline act of Billy J. Kramer and the Dakotas.
 Initially a mod club, it did not begin regular soul nights until 1969.
 It played host to DJs such as Peter Stringfellow.
 Following the closure of Manchester's Twisted Wheel soul club, in 1971 The Torch began putting on its own Soul All-Nighters.
-However, it became a victim of its own success, with regular police presences, drug taking and over crowding.
+However, it became a victim of its own success, with regular police presences, drug taking and overcrowding.
 When the club came to renew its licence on 16 March 1973 Stoke-on-Trent council refused the renewal, without a licence the club simply fizzled out, paving the way for the Wigan Casino.

 The Tunstall Wakes were held on the first Sunday after the feast of St. Margaret (20 July), the saint to whom Wolstanton church is dedicated.
 The wakes were abolished in 1879, but soon revived by popular demand.

 Tunstall was home to the independent Frink School of Figurative Sculpture, which occupied a fine old factory (and former Old Court) in Roundwell Street for a number of years until about 2004.
-The Frink School was named after Elisabeth Frink, British sculptress, and was a small intimate academy with a specific discipline of study closer in spirit to a master and apprentice structure than an educational institution.
+The Frink School was named after British sculptor Elisabeth Frink and was a small intimate academy with a specific discipline of study closer in spirit to a master and apprentice structure than an educational institution.
 This has since moved to nearby Leek.

 Today, the area is served by many primary schools, and secondary schools include Co-op Academy Stoke-on-Trent, Ormiston Horizon Academy and St Margaret Ward Catholic Academy.